George Sylvester Viereck: International success

-In 1923, Viereck published a popular-science book entitled Rejuvenation: How Steinach Makes People Young, which drew the attention of Sigmund Freud, who wrote Viereck asking if he would write a similar book about psychoanalysis.
+In the 1920s, Viereck sought to revive his career as a writer and public figure.
+In 1923, he published a book of popular science entitled Rejuvenation: How Steinach Makes People Young.
+It drew the attention of Sigmund Freud, who wrote Viereck asking if he would write a similar book about psychoanalysis.
 Viereck traveled to Vienna to interview Freud, and then went to Munich to interview Adolf Hitler.
-During the mid-1920s, Viereck went on several additional tours of Europe, interviewing Marshal Foch, Georges Clemenceau, George Bernard Shaw, Oswald Spengler, Benito Mussolini, Queen Elisabeth of the Belgians, Henry Ford, Albert Moll, Magnus Hirschfeld, and Albert Einstein.
-Viereck became close friends with Nikola Tesla.
+During the mid-1920s, Viereck went on several additional tours of Europe, interviewing Marshal Foch, Georges Clemenceau, George Bernard Shaw, Oswald Spengler, Benito Mussolini, Queen Elisabeth of the Belgians, Henry Ford, Albert Moll, Magnus Hirschfeld, Albert Einstein, and Sigmund Freud.
+He first met Hitler through this interview series, describing him as a "human explosive."

+Viereck developed a friendship with Nikola Tesla.
 Tesla occasionally attended dinner parties held by Viereck and his wife.
 He dedicated his poem "Fragments of Olympian Gossip" to Viereck, a work in which Tesla ridiculed the scientific establishment of the day.

 Support for Hitler

-Viereck founded two publications, The International (of which the notorious poet and occultist Aleister Crowley was a contributing editor for a time) and The Fatherland, which argued the German cause during World War I. Viereck became a well-known supporter of Nazism.
-In 1933, Viereck again met with Hitler, now Germany's leader, in Berlin, and in 1934, he gave a speech to twenty thousand "Friends of the New Germany" at New York's Madison Square Garden, in which he compared Hitler to Franklin D. Roosevelt and told his audience to sympathize with Nazism without being antisemites.
+Viereck became a well-known supporter of the Nazi movement.
+In 1933, he traveled to Berlin to meet with Hitler, who was then Chancellor of Germany.
+In 1934, Viereck gave a speech to twenty thousand "Friends of the New Germany" at New York's Madison Square Garden.
+He compared Hitler to Franklin Roosevelt and told the audience to sympathize with Nazism without being anti-Semites.
 His Jewish friends denounced him as "George Swastika Viereck", but he continued to promote Nazism.

 In 1940, Viereck launched a scheme in which he "paid members of Congress to take propaganda from the Hitler government — he'd literally get it from the German embassy — and deliver it in Congress in floor speeches.
 Then he'd use their offices' franking privileges to get thousands, in some cases millions, of reprints of this Nazi propaganda.
 He would mail it out, at taxpayer expense, all over the United States."
 The key members of Congress working with Viereck in this scheme were Sen. Ernest Lundeen, Rep. Hamilton Fish, and Rep. Jacob Thorkelson.

-In 1941, Viereck was indicted in the U.S. for a violation of the Foreign Agents Registration Act when he set up his publishing house, Flanders Hall, in Scotch Plains, New Jersey.
-In 1942, he was convicted of failing to register with the United States Department of State as a Nazi agent and sentenced to 2 to 6 years in prison.
-After unsuccessful appeals all the way up to the Supreme Court, he was imprisoned for 5 years on July 31st, 1943.
-Viereck spent 3 years and 10 months in prison, until May 17th, 1947, when he was discharged on the grounds that he was not compelled to report his activities "except as an agent of a foreign government."
+In October 1941, Viereck was indicted in the U.S. for a violation of the Foreign Agents Registration Act when he set up his publishing house, Flanders Hall, in Scotch Plains, New Jersey.
+In 1942, he was convicted of failing to register with the U.S. Department of State as a Nazi agent and sentenced to 2 to 6 years in prison.
+In 1943, his conviction was reversed by the Supreme Court.
+Later that year, however, Viereck was convicted on six counts and sentenced to 1 to 5 years in prison.
+Viereck, who returned to prison on July 31, 1943, spent 3 years and 10 months in the Federal Penitentiary in Lewisburg, Pennsylvania.
+He was released on parole on May 17, 1947.